fazpass/fia-documentation/README.Flutter.md

   fia: ^<version>
 ```

-Alternatively, your editor might support flutter pub get.
+Alternatively, your editor might support Dart pub get.
 Check the docs for your editor to learn more.

 Now in your Dart code, you can use: